-These four frames of reference are all different aspects of the one problem of how you stay with the breath.
+All of these four different frames of reference are different aspects of the problem of how you stay with the breath.
 The skill here is a matter of learning to read the situation to notice which aspect you have to focus on.
 This comes with practice and it comes with experimenting, tweaking things.